Internal radiotherapy safety

 The safety measures are there to protect you, your family and the hospital staff.
-If you would like more information about internal radiotherapy, contact our cancer information nurses.
-They would be happy to help.
+If you would like more information about internal radiotherapy, contact the Cancer Research UK nurses on freephone 0808 800 4040.
+The lines are open from 9am to 5pm, Monday to Friday.
+They will be happy to help and answer any questions.

 Being looked after in a single room can feel lonely.
 Some people find it frightening.
-It can help to talk to the nurses about your worries.
+It can help to talk to your nurses about your worries.
 They can reassure you.